Ghost-ikon/LobbyBotMaker-Commands/README.md

 ### A Fortnite Lobby Bot Network

 ## Getting Started
-Just send `-start` to start a bot!
+Just send `-createbot` to start a bot!

 ## Commands